tommyettinger/digital/README.md

 methods, such as `atan2Deg360()`, which acts like the degree version of atan2, but always returns an angle between 0 (inclusive) and 360 (exclusive), since negative angles are less intuitive and sometimes not supported.
+An extra choice is available for approximations of atan2(): `atan2Finite()` is faster than atan2() and more precise, but only when its inputs are known to be finite (not infinite and not NaN).
 For users concerned about non-deterministic behavior of floating-point "special functions," TrigTools avoids calling `Math.sin()` and `Math.cos()` entirely, and any lookup tables it builds use the